keboola/connection-docs/management/project/tokens/index.md

 ### Storage Console
 Typical usecase of sharing a token with someone is giving them a partial access to your project storage.
 The project can be accessed via a **Storage API Console**.
-All that it needed to enter the console is a valid Token.
+All that is needed to enter the console is a valid Token.

 {: .image-popup}
 ![Screenshot - Storage Console Login](/management/project/tokens/storage-console-login.png)

-The Storage Console allows some basic operations with the project [Storage](/storage/) -- upload and download tables or files.
+The Storage Console allows some basic operations with the project [Storage](/storage/) such as table or file uploads and downloads.

 {: .image-popup}
 ![Screenshot - Storage Console](/management/project/tokens/storage-console.png)